Oils ain’t oils, and not all waste oil storage tanks are the same

 “The 6mm steel double-walled construction and the design of this range makes them easy to service and means waste oil can be stored outside while minimising the risk of corrosion, water contamination, and leaks.
 Because of their capacity self-bunded Bloc tanks also eliminate the spills and safety risks that come with using multiple barrels.”

-The cube styling of the FES Bloc tanks range also gives maximum volume with a small space-saving footprint.
+The cube styling of the F.E.S. waste oil tank range also gives maximum volume with a small space-saving footprint.

-Ask the FES experts for the right solution to your waste oil storage requirements on 1300 651 391, or email us your requirements.
+Ask the fuel experts at F.E.S.
+TANKS for the right solution to your waste oil storage requirements on 1300 651 391, or email us your requirements.